 Upon return to the vast field, the fortune seeker cast his eyes across his appropriated vast field, and was surprised by the transformation it had undergone.
 It was no longer green and all its different kinds of species had abandoned it; migrating for safety in fear of the destructive nature of the fortune seeker in his fortune seeking ambitions and attitude of “no creature is safe from my fortune seeking actions”.

 Surprised by the appearance, what he saw and wondering what it was, he decided to walk across the field to find out.”

-The erstwhile powerful Chief, now a wise elder, cutting the story short and conscious to the custom that wisdom is attractive when kept short, he said the following:
+The erstwhile powerful Chief, now a wise elder, cutting the story short and conscious of the custom that wisdom is attractive when kept short; he said the following:

 “In a field of [and covered with] eggshells; no eggshell is safe from the field owner’s feet and/or the euphoric stampede of the field owner upon the realisation that the field is, after all, full of eggshells and not sharp cobblestones that would otherwise pose danger to his feet.
 Every eggshell, said the erstwhile powerful Chief, has its turn and day to be cracked; and it will be cracked, under the weight and feet of the eggshell field owner.
 It’s simply a matter of time.

 Treading carefully, therefore, especially to [for] eggshells, is bullocks.
 Their only salvation, if they – eggshells – must be salvaged or are indeed, worth salvaging, lies in the near to impossible chance of the eggshell field owner waking up as an eggshell.”